-Pete Buttigieg Proposes Chick-Fil-A Compromise
+Pete Buttigieg Proposes Chick-fil-A Compromise

 — David Mark (@DavidMarkDC) March 26, 2019

-Buttigieg, a 37-year-old former Naval intelligence officer who served in Afghanistan, would be both the first openly LGBT president, and the youngest.
+Buttigieg, a 37-year-old former Naval intelligence officer who served in Afghanistan, would be both the first openly gay LGBT president as well as the youngest.
 In an extremely crowded Democratic field, the previously obscure Buttigieg has begun to stand out, impressing Democratic audiences with command of the issues and an original style.

 "I do not approve of their politics, but I do kind of approve of their chicken." – @PeteButtigieg